 The dataset name is how this dataset will be referred to in the Viewer and is defaulted to the dataset date.

 Elevation model filtering

-Elevation model filters are used to remove undesired artefacts such as trees, buildings and vehicles from the Digital Elevation Model output.
+Elevation model filters are used to remove undesired artifacts such as trees, buildings, and vehicles from the digital elevation model output.

-As part of output configuration you can select from 3 available filter settings, depending on the requirements for your model:
+As part of output configuration you can select from three available filter settings, depending on the requirements for your model: